michieltjampens/dcafs/docs/Basics.md

 This also enables easier reuse.

 For this example, the path will be added inside the settings.xml.
-Paths have their own cmds, which are given with the `pf:?` cmd (pf=pathforward).
+Paths have their own cmd's, which are listed with the `pf:?` cmd (pf=pathforward).

-So create an empty path with: `pf:addpath,cheat,raw:dice`.
+So create an empty path with: `pf:cheat,new,raw:dice`.
 * cheat is the id of the path
 * raw:dice is the source of the data